-Note that this is different from a triple treble crochet stitch, which is one crochet stitch (not three side-by-side) that is taller than a regular treble crochet stitch.
+Note: This is different from a triple treble crochet stitch, which is one crochet stitch (not three side-by-side) that is taller than a regular treble crochet stitch.

 This crochet tutorial is written in American/US crochet terms.
 It uses the following standard crochet abbreviations:

 - tr = treble (aka triple) crochet stitch

 Reminder: A treble crochet stitch is worked by wrapping the yarn or thread around the hook two times before inserting the hook into the stitch where it is going to be worked.

 How to Crochet a 3 Tr Cluster Stitch

 You are going to be making the treble crochet cluster stitch with the same process that you use to make a regular treble crochet stitch.
 The only difference is going to be that you're not going to complete the final step of a regular treble crochet stitch.
 You will leave the last loops on the hook and then begin the next treble crochet.
 Likewise, you will leave that one unfinished and begin the final treble of the cluster.
 When all three treble crochet stitches are the same height, you will close them all together so that the three stitches become one cluster stitch.
 Here is how you do it:

 - Wrap yarn or thread around hook 2 times.
 (If you wanted to make a double crochet cluster instead of a treble, you would start with one yarn over.
 This is just a reminder to give you a frame of reference.)